reedacartwright/rbedrock/cran-comments.md

  - installed size is 7.3Mb
   * The package contains a dependent library (Mojang's fork of leveldb) and on some systems (ubuntu) this library large when compiled.

-## Resubmission

-This is a resubmission.
-I have fixed the following issues:

- * Use `\dontrun` to prevent example code from running that reads or writes the user's files.